sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --mobile                                                                                                Access pages as mobile a fake mobile device.
 Set UA and width/height.
 For Chrome it will use device Apple iPhone 6.  [boolean] [default: false]
   --resultBaseURL, --resultBaseUrl                                                                        The base URL to the server serving the HTML result.
 In the format of https://result.sitespeed.io
   --gzipHAR                                                                                               Compress the HAR files with GZIP.  [boolean] [default: false]
-  --outputFolder                                                                                          The folder where the result will be stored.  [string]
+  --outputFolder                                                                                          The folder where the result will be stored.
+If you do not set it, the result will be stored in "DOMAIN_OR_FILENAME_OR_SLUG/TIMESTAMP"  [string]
+  --copyLatestFilesToBase                                                                                 Copy the latest screenshots to the root folder (so you can include it in Grafana).
+Do not work together it --outputFolder.  [boolean] [default: false]
   --firstParty                                                                                            A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")
   --urlAlias                                                                                              Use an alias for the URL (if you feed URLs from a file you can instead have the alias in the file).
 You need to pass on the same amount of alias as URLs.
 The alias is used as the name of the URL on the HTML report and in Graphite/InfluxDB.
 Pass on multiple --urlAlias for multiple alias/URLs.
 This will override alias in a file.  [string]
   --groupAlias                                                                                            Use an alias for the group/domain.
 You need to pass on the same amount of alias as URLs.
 The alias is used as the name of the group in Graphite/InfluxDB.
 Pass on multiple --groupAlias for multiple alias/groups.
 This do not work for scripting at the moment.  [string]